-The goal of BGSU’s third-ranked I-O Psychology graduate program is to prepare students for careers as active contributors to the psychology of work.
+The goal of the BGSU I-O Psychology graduate program, recently ranked second in US News, is to prepare students for careers as active contributors to the psychology of work.
 Learning and developmental experiences are provided through coursework, research, and applied projects.

 BGSU students acquire a solid foundation in psychological theories and principles through their coursework.
 Study from a variety of psychological areas within the department ensures our students will emerge from BGSU’s doctoral program as well-rounded scientist-practitioners.